 - an operating and implementation agreement;

-- a balance responsible party attachment agreement if you are a consumer or generator (Annex C7 to the MA-RE terms and conditions Section 2);
+- a balance responsible party attachment agreement if you are a consumer or generator (rules MA-RE section 2 A-D);

-- A scheduling agent attachment agreement if you are a generator (Annex 6 to the MA-RE terms and conditions Section 1);
+- A scheduling agent attachment agreement if you are a generator (rules MA-RE section 1);

 For further information, please access to the library to read following documents: